 If you're struggling with persistent itching and burning symptoms following the radiation treatment, consult your radiation oncologist.
 He or she can help determine whether any underlying conditions are contributing to your symptoms or decide if you should make an appointment with a skin specialist (dermatologist).

 - Stay hydrated.
 Drink plenty of fluids.

 Moisturize your skin.
 Moisturizers provide a seal over your skin to keep water from escaping.
 Thicker moisturizers work best, including over-the-counter brands such as Cetaphil, Eucerin and Vanicream.

 In addition, emu oil — a preparation of oil from a large, flightless Australian bird — is sometimes used topically to improve healing of burns from radiation therapy.
 Whether emu oil is effective in preventing and healing radiation burns or in treating dry skin from radiation therapy has not yet been proved.

-If the itching and burning don't improve or you have scarring from breast cancer radiation, your doctor may recommend various prescription medications to ease your symptoms.
+If the itching and burning don't improve or you have blistering or scarring from breast cancer radiation, your doctor may recommend various prescription medications to ease your symptoms.

 - Radiation therapy for breast cancer.
 American Cancer Society. http://www.cancer.org/cancer/breastcancer/detailedguide/breast-cancer-treating-radiation.
 Accessed Dec.
 29, 2015.

 - Glover D, et al. Radiotherapy-induced skin reactions: Assessment and management.
 British Journal of Nursing.
 2014;23:S28.

 - Emu oil.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
 Accessed Dec.
 29, 2015.